 In 1908 H.F.
 Reynolds (from the Association of Pentecostal Churches of America located in the eastern USA) emerged as the denomination's missionary outreach administrator.
 He took on the task of integrating the work of the three groups into one movement.
 H.F.
 Reynolds also became one of the General Superintendents.
-Though his filling of those dual roles was a heavy workload, the passion for world evangelism which Reynolds brought to his position as General Superintendent may have been what assured that world missions in the Church of the Nazarene did not become a stepchild relegated to a corner.
+Though his filling of those dual roles was a heavy workload, the passion for world evangelism that Reynolds brought to his position as General Superintendent may have been what assured that world missions in the Church of the Nazarene did not become a stepchild relegated to a corner.

 Through those Great Depression years, the world missions administrative leader (as distinct from the promotion and publicity role of what is now the NMI) was J. G. Morrison.
 During those lean financial times, he repeatedly begged Nazarenes: "Can't you do just a little bit more?"